Akankshadevloper/LibraryManagmentSystem/README.md

 # Library Management System

 ## Introduction
 This project is a basic implementation of a Library Management System in Java.
-It consists of three main classes: 'book' , 'books' , and 'students'.
+It consists of three main classes: 'book' , 'books' , and 'students' and "admin".
 The 'book' class represents a book, the 'books' class manages books and provides functionalities like adding, searching, and updating book quantities, and the 'students' class manages student information and book transactions.

 ## Features
 1. Add new books to the library